 There are certain categories of investors, including high risk clients and PEPs, who are considered as Clients of Special Category (CSC) in terms of the SEBI Master Circular.
-These investors may be subjected to enhanced due diligence as determined by the AMC, basis the risk profile of the investor.
+These investors shall be subjected to enhanced due diligence as determined by the AMC, basis the risk profile of the investor.
 Irrespective of the investment amount, some investors should be further treated as CSCs and subjected to enhanced due diligence, if required.
 The list of investors who fall in this category are inter-alia as mentioned below:

 - a.
 Non-Resident clients. - b.
 High Net-worth clients. - c.
 Trust, Charities, Non-Governmental Organizations (NGOs) and organizations receiving donations. - d.
 Companies having close family shareholdings or beneficial ownership - e.
 Politically Exposed Persons (PEP). - f.
-Current / Former Heads of State, current or former senior high profile politicians and connected persons. - g.
-Clients in high risk countries (as designated by FATF for ex.
-Iran or North Korea). - h.
-Non face to face clients report of the FIU-IND and is available on their website (refer to references at end of this report).
-Reasonable efforts may be taken in-house at AMC's to ascertain names of persons / entities involved in predicate offences based on other sources like Google alerts, databases of banned / tainted individuals & entities, alerts from branches, newspaper reports / Internet and other publicly available information at a defined periodicity, inquiries from LEAs / other regulatory bodies, UNSCR / MHA lists, leads from other group companies, adhoc reports etc. in addition to AMFI (Association of Mutual Funds in India) specified alerts.
+Current / Former Heads of State, current or former senior high-profile politicians and connected persons. - g.
+Clients in high risk countries: FATF High-Risk Jurisdictions (Iran, North Korea & Myanmar). - h.
+Non face to face clients viz. clients who open accounts without visiting the branch/offices of the registered intermediaries or meeting the officials of the registered intermediaries.
+Video based customer identification process is treated as face-to-face onboarding of clients.